Tim McIlrath

 Timothy James McIlrath (born November 3, 1978) is an American rock musician.
 He is the lead singer, rhythm guitarist, songwriter and co-founder of the punk rock band Rise Against.
-He is vegan and straight edge.
+He is vegetarian and straight edge.

 Early and personal life

 McIlrath was born in 1978 to Jim and Michelle McIlrath.
-He attended Rolling Meadows High School in Rolling Meadows, IL.
-This was also the set for the music video, "Make It Stop (September's Children)."
+He attended Rolling Meadows High School in Rolling Meadows, Illinois.
 In college (Northeastern Illinois University), McIlrath majored in English and Sociology.
 In his junior year, he met Joe Principe at a Sick of It All concert.
 Principe asked McIlrath to sing over a few tracks that he and Dan Wleklinski had recorded.
-It was at this time that Transistor Revolt was formed and McIlrath left college.
+It was at this time that Transistor Revolt was formed.
+McIlrath left college after Transistor Revolt was signed onto Fat Wreck Chords in 1999.
+In the fall of 2020, McIlrath returned to college to finish his Sociology degree.

 McIlrath has a condition called heterochromia, where his left eye is blue and his right eye is hazel.

 Music career

 Baxter (1995–1999)

 McIlrath began his musical career in his teens and was active in the Chicago local punk rock scene.
-His first band was the post-hardcore band Baxter, formed in 1995 along with future The Lawrence Arms drummer Neil Hennessy and future Killing Tree and Holy Roman Empire bassist Geoff Reu.
+His first band was the post-hardcore band Baxter, formed in 1995 along with future Lawrence Arms drummer Neil Hennessy and future Killing Tree and Holy Roman Empire bassist Geoff Reu.

-Their first release was a full length, self-released, cassette, Troy's Bucket, which was released in 1996.
-Troy's Bucket was met with warm reception from the scene, and Baxter became a popular band in the Chicago underground scene.
+Their first release was a full-length, self-released cassette, Troy's Bucket, which was released in 1996.
+Troy's Bucket was met with a warm reception from the scene, and Baxter became a popular band in the Chicago underground scene.

-In 1997 they released a 7" EP Lost Voices on Static Station Records.
+In 1997, they released a 7-inch EP, Lost Voices, on Static Station Records.
 After some local touring, the band split up.

-McIlrath played bass and sang backup in the first incarnation of The Honor System.
+McIlrath played bass and sang backup in the first incarnation of the Honor System.
 He sang one song on their demo.
 He and drummer Neil Hennesy were also in a brief lineup of the grindcore band Yellow Road Priest, whose members went on to form Pelican.
 The band broke up in 1999.

 Arma Angelus (1998–1999)

 McIlrath joined the band Arma Angelus, a Chicago metalcore band fronted by Pete Wentz, who would later be bassist in the pop punk band Fall Out Boy.
-McIlrath played bass in the band until 1999 when he quit to form Transistor Revolt, which became Rise Against, and The Killing Tree.
+McIlrath played bass in the band until 1999 when he quit to form Transistor Revolt, which became Rise Against, and the Killing Tree.